ricardomm7/leaflink/docs/sprintC/us021/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The new toDoEntry must be associated with a green space managed by the GSM.
+* **AC1:** The new entry must be associated with a green space managed by the GSM.
-* **AC2:** The green space for the new toDoEntry should be chosen from a list presented to the GSM.
+* **AC2:** The green space for the new entry should be chosen from a list presented to the GSM.

 ### 1.4.
 Found out Dependencies